 Submit a session proposal or short course

-Session proposals should include a Title, summary, at least two names (one Chair and one Co-Chair or more).
+Session proposals should include a title, summary, a target IAMG journal for possible follow-up full papers, and at least two names (one Chair and one Co-Chair or more).

-- Review all abstracts for their session, accept for oral or posters and make recommendations to authors
+- Review all abstracts for the session, accept for oral or posters and make recommendations to authors

 - Accept to act as guest editor or reviewers for follow up papers from their session in IAMG journals